Colon Infection in Dogs: Ounce of Prevention, Pound of Cure

 Ultimately, Berlin was suffering from a potentially fatal colon infection.

 My best guess is that she contracted it after licking something hazardous off of her paw, most likely from the hiking trail, which also acted as a horse trail.
-I don’t see many horses with pooper-scoopers behind them and yet I assumed it was not an issue since we’ve hike on similar trails before.
+I don’t see many horses with pooper-scoopers behind them and yet I assumed it was not an issue since we’ve hiked on similar trails before.
 She was given fluids and 3 shots.
 If she did not improve that day they were going to request to keep her overnight.
 Luckily the treatments worked.
 She gradually regained her strength and her appetite and healthy bodily functions returned.
 I’ve never been so happy whipping out the potty bag and I cried like a baby when she ate her first meal post-medicine.

 From this I return to one of my recurring New Year’s Resolutions: Fill in gaps regarding Berlin’s health and wellness.

-Spring brings longer days, blooming flowers and green grass.
+Spring brings longer days, blooming flowers, and green grass.
 With all of this comes pollen, fertilizer, and other various harmful, if not deadly, yard treatments.
-To combat these toxins I now wipe Berlin’s paws off with a damp cloth after every hike, walk and potty break.
-She is learning to enjoy it..rolling over for those belly rubs we both love so much as I gently clean off each toe, nail and paw pad.
+To combat these toxins I now wipe Berlin’s paws off with a damp cloth after every hike, walk, and potty break.
+She is learning to enjoy it..rolling over for those belly rubs we both love so much as I gently clean off each toe, nail, and paw pad.

 Berlin may not be able to verbally share her own resolutions with me but I know she is looking forward to another active, but more importantly, safe and healthy 2015.
 I hope you are too!